-In addition to her teaching, Nicole is the program director for the Saddleback College Foster and Kinship Care Education Program.
+In addition to her teaching, Nicole was the program director for the Saddleback College Foster and Kinship Care Education Program for 5 1/2 years.
 The FKCE program is a part of the California Community Colleges Chancellor's Office.
 This program provides education and support opportunities for current or prospective foster parents and kinship (relative) caregivers in Orange County to meet state licensing requirements.
-They are currently expanding the program across the county and have continued partnerships with the Orange County Social Services Agency, Orangewood Children's Foundation and Home, Olive Crest Kinship Center, local school districts, and many community family resource centers.
-For more information, please visit our website at www.saddleback.edu/sbs/fkce.

-In her free time, Nicole enjoys running, going to the beach, anything active and outdoors, reading, scrapbooking and taking pictures, and, most importantly, spending time with her husband, family, and friends.
+In her free time, Nicole enjoys running, going to the beach, anything active and outdoors, reading, scrapbooking and taking pictures, and, most importantly, spending time with her family and friends.

 M.A., California State University, Fullerton, 2007

 Research Interests: Sociology of aging/gerontology, health/medicine, sports, marriage and family, service learning, and addictions.